 A comprehensive criminal history search will be conducted through all state and federal databases.
 All convictions, deferred adjudications or judgments, expunged criminal records, and pending criminal charges will be noted.
-The student and/or applicant will be responsible for expenses to provide any necessary documentation showing disposition of charges.
+The student and/or applicant will be responsible for the fingerprinting process and any additional expenses needed to provide documentation showing disposition of charges.